Pasadena Personal Injury Attorney

 Personal injury law deals specifically with physical and psychological injuries that are caused as a result of the negligent or reckless actions of another person or entity.
-Unfortunately, accidents can cause a wide range of catastrophic injuries for the victim ranging from birth injuries, to broken bones, to brain injuries, to spinal cord injuries, and even wrongful death.
+Unfortunately, accidents can cause a wide range of catastrophic injuries for the victim ranging from birth injuries to broken bones to brain injuries to spinal cord injuries and even to wrongful death.

 Serious injuries can lead to permanent disfigurement, multiple surgeries, and a shorter lifespan if the victim survived.
 For this reason, it’s absolutely critical for accident victims to retain the services of a highly experienced Pasadena personal injury attorney from McGee, Lerer & Associates.
 We can use our knowledge, resources and extensive experience to help you secure the funds you need to focus on healing, recovery and taking care of your family.
 Below, we have hi-lighted some of the common forms of accidental injuries.